Nancy J. King: Education

 In 2001, King supported efforts to repeal the county's ban on cell phones in the classroom, calling it a "security blanket" for students and parents amid the September 11 attacks.

 In 2002, King said she opposed condom demonstrations in sex education classes, arguing that it was the responsibility of parents to teach their children how to use contraceptives.

 During the 2007 legislative session, King introduced legislation to prohibit student school board members from voting on personnel matters.

 In 2011, King voted for Maryland's Dream Act, a bill that extended in-state tuition for undocumented immigrants.

 During the 2014 legislative session, King introduced a bill to stop the state from administering the Maryland School Assessment.

 In 2015, King introduced a bill to provide $20 million annually to allow Montgomery County to issue $700 million in bonds for school construction.

 During the 2018 legislative session, King introduced a bill to allow school districts to extend their school calendar up to five days past the state's June 15 deadline for closing schools without needing permission from the Maryland State Department of Education.
 The bill passed and was signed into law by Governor Larry Hogan.
 In 2019, she supported a bill that would repeal Hogan's executive order requiring schools to start after Labor Day and dismissed proposals from Hogan to hold a referendum on school start dates, calling it "silly" and "unnecessary".

 During debate on the Blueprint for Maryland's Future bill in 2020, King introduced an amendment that would reduce funding for the Blueprint implementation if the COVID-19 pandemic reduced the state's revenues.
 The amendment was added to the bill.

 Gambling

 During the 2014 legislative session, King introduced a bill to repeal Maryland's ban on placing wagers on games of poker played at home.
 In 2020, she introduced legislation creating a ballot referendum to repeal the state's ban on sports betting, which passed and was approved by voters in November 2020.
 In 2023, she proposed a ballot referendum on legalizing online gambling.

 Gun policy

 During the 2006 legislative session, King supported a bill that would allow for the confiscation of weapons before a judge orders a final protective order.

 During the 2013 legislative session, King voted for the Firearms Safety Act, a bill that placed restrictions on firearm purchases and magazine capacity in semi-automatic rifles.

+Immigration

+During the 2026 legislative session, King supported a bill to prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement (ICE), saying that ICE's approach to law enforcement could jeopardize the safety of immigrants without criminal records and criticizing Republicans for characterizing most immigrants as criminals.